grid5000/g5k-api/README.md

         $ rake package:bump:patch # or: package:bump:minor, package:bump:major

+* Building the `.deb` package is easy, since we kindly provide a `capistrano` recipe that will do that for you provided you have started the vagrant box provided with this repo.

+        $ cap package USE_VAGRANT=true NOPROXY=true

+  If automatic gussing of the IP of the vagran box fails, after you have copied
+	your ssh public key into the root account of the VM if the automated vagrant provisioning script hasn't (see higher):

+        $ cap package HOST=root@192.168.2.10 NOPROXY=true

-* Building the `.deb` package is easy, since we kindly provide a `capistrano` recipe that will automatically reserve a machine on Grid'5000, deploy a squeeze-based image, upload the latest committed code (`HEAD`) in the current branch, generate a `.deb` package, and download the generated package back to your machine, in the `pkg/` directory.
+  Older parts of the scripts allow to automatically reserve a machine on Grid'5000,
+	deploy a squeeze-based image, upload the latest committed code (`HEAD`) in the current branch, generate a `.deb` package, and download the generated package back to your machine, in the `pkg/` directory.